jessdaubner/spark_101/spark_definitive_guide/overview.md

 ....1. maintaining information about the Spark application ....2. responding to user program
 ....3. scheduling work across executors
-* driver is represented through `SparkSession`
+* the driver is represented through `SparkSession`
-* `SparkSession` is the entry point to executing code in Spark; the user-facing part of the Spark application

 #### Executors
-2. Set of executors
-* sit on worker nodes and is responsible for two things:
+Executors sit on worker nodes and are responsible for two things:
 1. executing code assigned to it by the driver
 2. reporting the state of the computation back to the driver node